Reviewed by Physician Brandon Yew and Dr Andre Budihardjo on December 6, 2022

 Other TCM Treatments For Oral Hygiene

-Physician Yew also recommends cupping therapy, gua sha (scraping), and tuina (Chinese manual therapy) to help restore balance and as good oral hygiene while treating symptoms of dental disease.
+Physician Yew also recommends cupping therapy, gua sha (scraping), and tuina (Chinese manual therapy) to help restore balance and as a good oral hygiene routine while treating symptoms of dental disease.
 Always consult a TCM physician for proper assessment, he cautions, since everyone has their unique body constitution.

 Share this article on